 This five-day celebration of the creative spirit features workshops hosted by local artists along with a popular art battle in the heart of downtown.
 Music fills the air day and night, with performances by local and visiting acts held in venues all over town—from the Legion, to outdoor stages downtown and in the historic Old Town.

 Hay Days culminates on Saturday with an all-day beach party and its famous Saturday Night Shaker.
 There are piles of food, cold drinks and dancing long after the sun (kind of) goes down.
-This year, up-and-coming Canadian country artist Garrett Gregory is scheduled to perform.
-Hay Days takes place from July 2 to 6, 2019, meaning there’s still plenty of time to polish off those dancing shoes.
+In 2019, up-and-coming Canadian country artist Garrett Gregory is scheduled to perform.

 Photo: Scott Cloutier/Hay Days Festival